 See details of the Barcol #935 and #936 impressers for use on softer materials.

 Please note that hardness readings from plastics will vary with temperature, dropping significantly as the Glass Transition Temperature (Tg) is approached.
-Hardness should be measured with the gauge and specimen at 20 °C unless otherwise specified.
-Surface temperature can be measured with an infra-red thermometer.
+Hardness should be measured with the gauge and specimen at 20 °C (68 °F) unless otherwise specified.
+Surface temperature may be measured with an infra-red thermometer.

 © Nigel Clegg Associates, Hardwick Road, Sedgefield, County Durham, TS21 2AL